Storage for Blankets & Towels

 As with just about everything we talk about here, let’s make sure you aren’t holding onto more things than you need.

 It could be a blanket that’s so beautiful but not big enough or warm enough.
-Perhaps it’s too warm.
+Perhaps it’s too hot and you never want to use it.
 Don’t hold onto anything purely for style or out of guilt.
 Plenty of people and animals need warmth, so pass it on.
 Check this list out for where to donate household goods including blankets and towels.

 Now that you have the number you need, it’s time to be logical…and then it’s time to get creative.

 Every home should have some kind of linen closet, shelf, or drawer.
 If you’re like us – you may have more than one.
-I’m a firm believer that (hidden) storage location doesn’t have to make sense; you just have to remember where it is!
+I’m a firm believer that (hidden) storage locations don’t have to make sense; you just have to remember where it is!

 The most logical thing to do once you’ve filled your main storage space is to keep blankets near the spaces in which they are most used.